bilguudeiblgd/wasmr/WASM_BUILD.md

 </script>
 ```

+## Runtime Library Embedding

+The compiler includes a runtime library with essential functions like `system_seq` (for the `1:10` range operator), `sum()`, `length()`, and vector operations.

+**For WASM builds**, the runtime files are automatically embedded at compile time using Rust's `include_str!` macro.
+This happens transparently - you don't need to do anything special.

+**For native builds**, the runtime files are loaded from the `runtime_embed/` directory at runtime.

+This dual approach ensures the compiler works both in browsers (where there's no file system) and natively.

 ## Known Issues

 1. **Runtime Dependencies**: The current runtime library has circular dependencies on the `max` function which uses name mangling for overload resolution.
 This may cause compilation errors for some programs.
 This is being addressed in future updates.

 2. **File I/O**: The WASM version only supports string-based compilation (no file system access).
-All runtime functions must be embedded or provided as strings.
+All runtime functions are embedded at compile time.

 ## Building for Production